What is the Leaky Gut Diet and How Does It Work?

 When the contents of your stomach and intestines leak into the bloodstream, the result is an alteration in the gut flora.
 Studies on leaky gut are still fairly new and constantly expanding, but there’s an understanding that changes to your gut’s bacteria can lead to some serious effects in your digestive tract and beyond.

 The most common symptoms of leaky gut include:

 - Gas and bloating

 - Nutritional deficiencies

-We understand that leaky gut is caused by increased intestinal permeability, but research is still figuring out how that permeability happens outside of certain types of medications, radiation therapy, and food allergies.
-Some theorize that the junctions that control what passes through the small intestine’s lining may fail in relation to certain diseases, including celiac disease, Crohn’s disease, and irritable bowel syndrome.
-This suggests that leaky gut may also be a sign of an underlying problem.
+We understand that leaky gut is caused by increased intestinal permeability, but research is still figuring out how that permeability happens.
+Some theorize that the junctions (a.k.a. “tight junctions”) that control what passes through the small intestine’s lining may fail allowing negative elements to enter the bloodstream and affect overall health with various health concerns.

 Everyone has a leaky gut to some degree because your intestinal barrier isn’t supposed to be completely impenetrable.
 If it was, you wouldn’t get the vitamins, minerals, and macronutrients from the food you eat.
 Some people may be genetically predisposed to a leaky gut or may be more sensitive to sudden changes in the digestive system.

-One of the biggest contributors to leaky gut syndrome is the modern Western diet, which tends to be low in fiber and high in sugar and saturated fats.
+One of the biggest contributors to leaky gut is the modern Western diet, which tends to be low in fiber and high in sugar and saturated fats.
 This may trigger increased intestinal permeability.
-Chronic stress and heavy alcohol use can also disrupt the delicate balance in your gut flora and intestinal lining.
+Lots of stress and heavy alcohol use can also disrupt the delicate balance in your gut flora and intestinal lining.

-While study and treatment for leaky gut is still early, there are three main tests you can take to determine if you have leaky gut.
+While study and finding solutions for leaky gut is still early, there are three main tests you can take to determine if you have leaky gut.